Jennifer Harper on Writing Her Own Introductory Psychology Book

 Jennifer Harper

-Jennifer Harper, PhD, is a Senior Instruction and Content Specialist at Soomo.
+Jennifer Harper, PhD, is a Senior Editor at Soomo.
 She is also the author of Soomo’s introductory psychology webtext.
 She taught psychology for ten years and was the department chair at Tusculum University.

 Want more atricles like this?
 Subscribe.